Yarik7610/rediska/README.md

 ### Multi type storage

 The project storage is `divided into small storages`.
 Each small storage stores its `own data type` and related to it `methods`.
 In original Redis, there is only one main storage (map) that just contains different storage types.
 My variant leads to a small overhead for commands that need to scan the whole storage.
 But i didn't decide to do it like in original Redis, because it would cause a lot of edge cases checks, type checking and type assertion overhead.
+And also i don't block the whole storage, i block one type of storage at a time, so there can be parallel XADD and INCR commands for instance.

 List of commands, related to this extension: